OpenHFT/Chronicle-Queue/README.md

 A Tailer is an Excerpt optimized for sequential reads.
 An Appender is something like Iterator in Chronicle environment.
 You add data appending the current chronicle.

-## Implementations
+## Chronicle Queue V3

-Current version of Chronicle contains IndexedChronicle and VanillaChronicle implementations.
+Current version of Chronicle (V3) contains IndexedChronicle and VanillaChronicle implementations.

 ### IndexedChronicle
 IndexedChronicle is a single writer multiple reader Chronicle.